icusrid/solana-volume-bot/README.md

 ## Additional Resources

-For more detailed instructions and updates, visit our Discord below or DM me at @benorizz0 on Telegram.
+For more detailed instructions and updates, visit our Telegram below or DM me at @icus101 on Telegram.
 Here you will find comprehensive documentation and community support for any issues you encounter.

 ### Conclusion